-Options for managing export controlled data
+Options for managing export-controlled data

 Compliance breeds caution.
-While this is understandable, it isn’t the desirable position to drive innovation or ensure market advantage.
+While this is understandable, it isn’t a desirable position to drive innovation or ensure market advantage.
 In the past, you might have found product record tool choices limited: desktop apps, spreadsheets, and local file servers; homegrown solutions; or heavier, outdated PLM systems.
 While any of these solutions can suffice for a period of time, none of these enable scaling your business, optimizing processes, and exceeding quality and market goals.
 And, most of them were not designed to (and cannot) adequately address the security and location-based restrictions federal regulations demand without cost and additional risk.

 For any export controlled technical data, all records, access, and movement of data must meet federal regulations, as we’ve discussed.
-Manufacturers that assume a product record solution, tool, or platform meets regulatory requirements, without due diligence of validation, risk unpleasant customer audits or non-compliance incidents that endanger current or future contracts.
+Manufacturers that assume a product record solution, tool or platform meets regulatory requirements, without due diligence of validation, risk unpleasant customer audits or non-compliance incidents that endanger current or future contracts.

 ITAR and EAR regulations impact every layer of tools and methods of storing and accessing controlled technical data: from physical and logical layers (e.g., hardware, OS systems, networks, protocols) and platforms and applications to product data structures, data classification, end-user controls, and access management.
 For each of these areas, the regulations stipulate specific requirements, and the responsible owner for each layer must ensure requirements are met, including policies and procedures, incident reporting, and maintenance activities.

 Assumptions can be dangerous.
 Off-the-shelf business applications, such as word processing and spreadsheet software, are not designed to address these security and location-based restrictions.
 Your network may or may not already meet regulatory requirements for encryption and location-based access for identified users; most likely it does not unless you communicated these requirements to your IT team.
-And, for most manufacturers, to create the structures and processes in physical, logical, platform, and application layers diverts resources and time from the important work of making products.
+And, for most manufacturers, to create the structures and processes in physical, logical, platform, and application layers divert resources and time from the important work of making products.

 Modern secure Cloud PLM—shared responsibility

 In the commercial markets, manufacturers benefit from business-ready Cloud PLM solutions (like Arena, of course) that provide the product control and team collaboration needed in a flexible, scalable, and easy-to-implement platform.
 However, until recently, regulated defense suppliers have not been able to easily adopt a Cloud PLM for full product control across all product lines.
-Instead, they have settled for the inferior solutions we discussed earlier, all of which require responsibility burdens outside of the work of developing and delivering product to customers.
+Instead, they have settled for the inferior solutions we discussed earlier, all of which require responsibility burdens outside of the work of developing and delivering products to customers.

 With the advent of regulatory maturity, plus the U.S. government’s own Cloud First, Cloud Smart[ii], and Gov cloud initiatives, and superior technology and platform advances, secure government-grade Cloud PLM is now a reality.
 Defense manufacturers can have a modern and empowering Cloud PLM, benefitting from a better shared-responsibility security model.